jchapuis/fullstackscala-scaladays2025/slides.md

 ^ - LocaleState is a trait, that has a currentTranslations laminar Var
 - This Laminar Var is not to be confused with scala's var
+- the Var represents mutable state that can be observed
 - it contains all labels for a certain language
-- the Var represents mutable state that can be observed
+- BULLET
- - from this var, we can derive a signal that allow us to subscribe to changes, as we have seen just before
+- from this Var, we can derive a signal that allow us to subscribe to changes, as we have seen just before

 ---